andremhirai/redirect-301-hook/README.md

 Obs:
 1. Multilple URLs are allowed separated by comma.
-2. The given friendlyURLs correspond to the URL of destination, not to origin URLs
+2. The given friendlyURLs correspond to the URL of origin, not to destination URLs

 Nice to meet you! ;)